 Antique furniture collected by Billy and Mrs. Bishop during their years living in Britain;

-A tall desk and the red cabinet that Billy used in his office in Ottawa during the Second World War;
+A tall desk and red cabinet used in Billy's Ottawa office during the Second World War;

 Tunic of Air Marshal William Avery "Billy" Bishop, complete with insignia;